 The connection that we all have to our roots, our home, the things that connect and return us to our family and heritage, is also something I wanted to explore.

-Like Milly, I too skipped one significant celebration (Christmas) away from my family (while travelling in the UK) and missed the traditions of our home terribly!
+Like Milly, I too skipped one significant celebration (Christmas) away from my family (while travelling through Europe) and missed the traditions of our home terribly!
+But I was inspired and touched by the new cultures that I explored.

 AUTHOR & ILLUSTRATOR BACKGROUND:

 Vikki Conley is a CBCA notable author with eight internationally published picture books.
 She writes children’s stories that celebrate the spirit of wonder, adventure and freedom that she wishes every child could enjoy.
-Her 100- year-old mulberry tree still grows at her childhood home.

-Vikki is a CBCA notable author with eight internationally published picture books.
-She has worked as a professional writer, photographer and marketer, with diverse communities across three continents, for over 20 years.

-Vikki is a nature lover, intrepid traveler and passionate climber of a 100-year-old mulberry tree that still grows at her childhood home.
-She writes children’s stories that celebrate the spirit of wonder, adventure and freedom that she wishes every child could enjoy.
+Vikki has worked as a professional writer, photographer and marketer, with diverse communities across three continents, for over 20 years.
+She is a nature lover, intrepid traveler and passionate climber of a 100-year-old mulberry tree that still grows at her childhood home.

 Deb Hudson is an illustrator who is passionate about drawing bright, happy and colourful images that evoke emotion and thought in their viewer.
 Her books include The Golden Thread and Pear of Hope.